LaineySG/cipher_toy/README.md

 Cipher tool that encodes and decodes test to various cipher types.
 Currently allows for:
-caesar, vigenere, atbash, affine, baconian, railfence, Polybius, Autokey, columnar transposition, and ROT13 cipher types.
+caesar, vigenere, atbash, affine, baconian, railfence, Polybius, Autokey, columnar transposition, simple substitution, base64, and ROT13 cipher types.
 More to be added in the future.

-Also allows for brute forcing of many cipher types including vigenere, with a likelihood analysis tool to try to guess the correct output based on how close to english it seems.
+Also allows for brute forcing of many cipher types including keyed-ciphers, with a likelihood analysis tool to try to guess the correct output based on how close to english it seems.

-Uses Rust and Tokio to handle asynchronicity and concurrency for the vigenere brute-force.
+Uses Rust and Tokio to handle asynchronicity and concurrency for the keyed cipher brute-force attempts.

 Examples below.